 - Your accommodation options expand to lovely homestays located off the main roads or in the middle of nature.
 Places like these are only reachable by private car.

-- To be more specific, if you are planning on visiting Albanian Riviera and/or less touristy places in Southern, Central, or Northern side of the country, having your own car will open the opportunity to easily travel to off-the-tourist-radar locations.
+- To be more specific, if you are planning on visiting Albanian Riviera and/or less touristy places in the Southern, Central, or Northern side of the country, having your own car will open the opportunity to easily travel to off-the-tourist-radar locations.

 - In Albanian Riviera, having your own car will give you the freedom to visit secluded beaches, and pick accommodation that is located in quieter and often nicer spots.
 For example, I stayed in an old part of Himarë, which is perched atop a hill, boasts gorgeous views of the Riviera, and is very peaceful compared to the new easily accessible but at the same time very busy part of the town.